 device does not support picture-in-picture mode.
 For more information, see

 Launch New Activities in Multi-Window Mode

-When you launch a new activity, you can hint to the system that the new
+When you launch a new activity, you can indicate that the new

 If a device is in freeform mode and you are launching a new activity, you can